telerik/ajax-docs/controls/pivotgrid/data-binding/radpivotgrid-olap-support.md

 </OlapSettings>
 ````

->note Note that to display data from OLAP data sources you should download[Microsoft.AnalysisServices library](http://www.microsoft.com/en-us/download/details.aspx?id=30440)and put it into the Bin folder or in your GAC.
->

 Since **Q1 2014 SP1** version, **RadPivotGrid** provides a new **PrepareDescriptionForField** and **GetDescriptionsDataCompleted** events when bound to an OLAP source.